Applying for a U.S. Customs Bond

 A U.S. Customs bond is a type of surety bond required by the U.S. Customs and Border Protection (CBP) for certain entities involved in international trade.

 U.S. Customs bonds are in place to make sure customs rules are followed and to safeguard the revenue of the United States.
-They act as a promise that all necessary duties, taxes, and fees will be paid, and that the imported goods will meet all the required laws and regulations.
+The import bond acts as a promise that all necessary duties, taxes, and fees will be paid, and that the imported goods will meet all the required laws and regulations.

 A customs bond is required for any commercial import with a value of $2,500 or higher.